dlMARiA/Syzygy-of-thoughts/README.md

 ## 📰 what's new
 ### 1. ACM MM Submission & arXiv Preprint 📄
 We are excited to announce that our paper, Syzygy of Thoughts: Enhancing LLM Reasoning with Minimal Free Resolution, has been submitted to the ACM Multimedia Conference (ACM MM) for review.
-Additionally, the arXiv preprint of the paper will be available soon for broader accessibility to the research community.
+Additionally, the arXiv preprint of the paper https://arxiv.org/abs/2504.09566.

 ### 2. Brand New DIY CoT Chain of Thought Template Feature 🌟
 <div class="diy-feature">